CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 ## Scheduling Weights Per Egress Queue

-On Mellanox switches, you can set the scheduling weight per egress queue, which determines the amount of bandwidth assigned to the queue.
+On NVIDIA Spectrum switches, you can set the scheduling weight per egress queue, which determines the amount of bandwidth assigned to the queue.
 Cumulus Linux supports eight queues per port.
 You can either use a default profile that each port inherits​ or create separate profiles that map a different set of ports.
 Each profile, including the default profile, has weights configured for each egress queue (0-7)​​.

 You set the weights per egress queue as a percentage.
 The total weight percentages for all egress queues cannot be greater than 100.
 If you do not define a weight for an egress queue, no scheduling is done for packets on this queue if congestion occurs.
 If you want to configure strict scheduling on an egress queue (always send every single packet in the queue) set the value to 0.